allanmboyle/MassMobileHallucination/README.md

 TODOs
 =====
-x group updates and send periodically to playfield. o write the REAL game x Fix the type in the repo name.
+o collate different update types o use a smaller socket.id to save bandwidth x group updates and send periodically to playfield. o write the REAL game x Fix the type in the repo name.